What is natural flood management?

 Devon County Council’s NFM guidance for Devon

-Devon County Council is currently developing an NFM guidance for Devon.
+Devon County Council has produced an NFM guidance for Devon.
 This guidance is designed to provide a summary of relevant information on NFM specifically targeted to Devon.
 The guidance is intended for use primarily by landowners and farmers but may also be a useful document for larger organisations including other risk management authorities.
 The NFM Guidance for Devon can be found here, please note that an accessible format will be on the website shortly.

 Land Drainage Consent / Environmental permit